 The Gir Cow at Jasdan (Satyajit Khachar, scion of the erstwhile princely state of Jasdan and a known breeder of the cow) have eight national milk yield champion ship.
 Hiral produced 32 liter milk in 24 hours which is national record for Gir Breed Cow, Some of them cows give over six thousand liter milk in one lactation.
 Hiral producing 8,200 kgs in 305 days.

-for more information about Pure Gir Breed at Jasdan, Gujarat, India:
+Pure Gir Breed at Jasdan, Dist.: Rajkot, Gujarat, India

 This majestic cow is from Brazil.
 Belonging to the Gir breed of Gujarat, this cow — named She-ra — clocked 62.033 litres of milk in a 3-day milk competition at the 40th Expaja in Brazil, beating her own record of 59.947 litres.
 While Indian cattle breeds are doing exceptionally fine abroad, the fascination of our own policy makers for exotic breeds seems to be never ending.
 Meanwhile, Brazil has emerged as the biggest exporter of Indian breeds of cows.
 Recently I wrote: “newspapers in Punjab reported that an American company — World Wide Sires Ltd — is planning to provide high quality semen to dairy farmers.
 Some days back, I had heard that the Kerala minister for Animal Husbandry was thinking of importing some improved cattle breeds from Denmark for cross breeding with local cows.”